Open to Change

 Time is money.
-A new process or partnership will always cause a spike in financial burden due to the time and effort that it takes to make a change.
+A new process or partnership will always cause a spike in spending due to the time and effort that it takes to make the change.
 Consider the return on investment and if it is simple to use.
 But, for a company that may not be able to move their resources so freely, even good intentions can be squashed.
 Finding a partner that works hard for you and does most of the heavy lifting, is ideal.
-When vetting a new vendor, pressure test their client support services and what processes are in place for those “emergency” moments.
-An upsetting realization is that a sales staff often tends to oversell the actual performance of a service or product.
+When vetting a new vendor, pressure test their client support services.
+Find out what processes are in place for those “emergency” moments.
+Sales staff often tends to oversell the actual performance of a service or product.
 An ideal prospected partner will show you cold hard data of return of investment and true cases of the not so great moments of past experiences, yet also demonstrates how repeated mistakes will be avoided.

 Will the product or client services listen to feedback and produce timely action and updates?